needle-mirror/com.unity.netcode/Documentation~/network-connection.md

     {
         // This will enable auto connect.
         AutoConnectPort = 7979;
-        // Create the default client and server worlds, depending on build type in a player or the Multiplayer PlayMode Tools in the editor
+        // Create the default client and server worlds, depending on build type in a player or the PlayMode Tools in the editor
         CreateDefaultClientServerWorlds();
         return true;
     }